wso2/docs-is/en/docs/deploy/deploy-wso2-using/docker-desktop.md

 ---

-## Step 1 - Clone the Kubernetes Resources from the WSO2 Identity Server Git repository
+## Step 1 - Clone the Kubernetes Resources from the WSO2 Identity Server git repository

 ```java
 git clone https://github.com/wso2/kubernetes-is.git
 ```

+---

 ## Step 2 - Change the configurations as required

 1. The default configurations work well for the basic deployment of the product.
 However, if there is anything specific that needs to be configured, change the respective files in `<HELM_HOME>/is-pattern-1/`.

 2. Open `<HELM_HOME>/is-pattern-1/values.yaml` and provide the values as mentioned in the second step **(Provide configurations)** of the **Quick Start Guide** [here](https://hub.helm.sh/charts/wso2/is-pattern-1).

+---

 ## Step 3 - Deploy WSO2 Identity Server